S. Korean lawmakers call for dismissal of foreign minister | Politics

 - South Korea

-South Korea's opposition-controlled National Assembly passed a motion on Thursday calling for the dismissal of the foreign minister over a series of alleged diplomatic missteps, including controversial remarks by President Yoon Suk Yeol caught on a hot mic in the United States.
+South Korea's opposition-controlled National Assembly passed a motion on Thursday calling for the dismissal of the foreign minister over a series of alleged diplomatic missteps, including controversial remarks by President Yoon Suk Yeol caught on a hot mic in the US.

 The motion isn't legally binding and doesn't suspend Foreign Minister Park Jin.
-But the attempt to oust a key Cabinet minister and close confidante of Yoon further aggravates political strife between the conservative president and his liberal rivals.
+But the attempt to oust a key Cabinet minister and close confidante of Yoon and the president's likely rejection of the motion could further aggravate political strife between the conservative president and his liberal rivals.

 The 299-member National Assembly approved Park's no-confidence motion by a 168-1 vote.
 One lawmaker cast a blank ballot, while outnumbered governing party lawmakers and others opposed to Park's dismissal boycotted the vote.